OSInside/kiwi/doc/source/commands/kiwi.rst

 predefined remote source setup to allow installation of missing software components at a later point in time.

-KIWI operates in two steps.
-The system build command combines both steps into one to make it easier to start with KIWI.
+{kiwi} operates in two steps.
+The system build command combines both steps into one to make it easier to start with {kiwi}.
 The first step is the preparation step and if that step was successful, a creation step follows which is able to create different image output types.